-- Breakaway Roping is an event for Females only. - 2.
-Contestants will be allowed to use Only one (1) loop.
+- 1. Breakaway Roping is an event for Females only. - Contestants will be allowed to use Only one (1) loop.
 No loops are To be rebuilt.
-If rope is dropped it will be considered a no time. - 3.
-The arena gate will remain open During each contest run.
+If rope is dropped it will be considered a no time. - The arena gate will remain open During each contest run.
 When the calf's nose passes the plain to the back gate, the contestant will be flagged out. - 4.
 Rope will be tied to the saddle horn with braided nylon string.
-A visible cloth or flag must be attached to rope within 6 inches Of the saddle horn so that judges Can tell when the rope breaks from the horn.
-If the flag or cloth falls off of the rope after the contestant calls for their animal, it will not result in a disqualification.
+A visible cloth or flag must be attached to rope within 6 inches of the saddle horn so that judges can tell when the rope breaks from the horn.
+If the flag or cloth falls off of the rope after the contestant calls for their animal, it will not result in a disqualification. - 5.
+The braided nylon string used at the IFR will be furnished by the IFR judges. - Judges will check tie before entering box by tugging on contestants' rope.
+If rope is not tied off to the saddle horn at the knot end of the rope or pulled away from the saddle horn when tugged on, contestant must re-tie rope to saddle horn.

-- 5. The braided nylon string used at the IFR will be furnished by the IFR judges. - 6.
-Judges will check tie before entering box. - 7.
-The calf must break the rope away from the horn.
+- 7. The calf must break the rope away from the horn.
 The rope must be tied to the horn in such a manner as to allow the rope to be released from the horn when the calf hits the end of the rope.
 Rope must be tied to the horn with a braided nylon string and may not be run through bridle, tie down, neck rope or any other device.
 Rope must be released from contestant's hand to be a legal catch.
-This will be the contestants responsibility. contestant will be disqualified if she removes the rope from the saddle horn.

-- 8. Qualified catch will be defined as bell collar: loop must pass over the animal's whole head with NO extremities.
+This will be the contestants' responsibility. contestant will be disqualified if she removes the rope from the saddle horn. - Qualified catch will be defined as bell collar: loop must pass over the animal's whole head with NO extremities.
 Extremities being legs, tail, or figurated tail. - 9.
 Contestant must have a hat on her head when she calls for her calf. - 10.
 (Same as calf roping) Animal belongs to contestant when he calls for him, except when barrier hits rope or contestant, timer misses time, or in the sole opinion of the line judge, the gateman fouls the contestant by not releasing the animal when called for by the contestant, the contestant will be awarded a rerun if he or she declares him or herself immediately.
-If the line judges does not feel contestant was fouled, a no-time will be allowed and contestant will retire from the arena.
-If barrier equipment fouls contestant in breakaway roping, she will be entitles to a rerun if she declares herself immediately.
+If the line judge does not feel contestant was fouled, a no-time will be allowed and contestant will retire from the arena.
+If barrier equipment fouls contestant in breakaway roping, she will be entitled to a rerun if she declares herself immediately.
 If rope was thrown, no rerun will be given.